“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 PS We are not planning on doing this per se (we have a cute little classic house next to Ryoko’s awesome parents) but enjoy the topic and process for friends and community builders.

-Coco Lencho Japan YT channel shares story of “We bought an abandoned house or empty house “Akiya” in the countryside of Japan located near Iwakuni, Yamaguchi Prefecture for $35,000″…
+Coco Lencho Japan YT channel shares a story of “We bought an abandoned house or empty house “Akiya” in the countryside of Japan located near Iwakuni, Yamaguchi Prefecture for $35,000″…

-Maigomika YT channel shares very pleasant, calm, practical and candid videos of their life in Shikoku + a great FAQ about the whole “how do i actually live here with visas and language stuff
+Maigomika YT channel shares very pleasant, calm, practical, and candid videos of their life in Shikoku + a great FAQ about the whole “how do i actually live here with visas and language stuff“

 Benton Homestead is a fresh project (2023) in Omishima, Ehime-ken (inland sea near us) and trying to ramp up awareness by sharing their project from square 1 PS i wanna get a 2nd beach house in this prefecture